W.W. and the Dixie Dancekings: Critical reception

 Vincent Canby of The New York Times enjoyed the film:

 [Y]ou may find John G. Avildsen's W.W. and the Dixie Dancekings an unexpectedly pleasant surprise ...
 One of the charms of the movie is the casual way it seems to discover its story while it wanders from one minor crisis to the next ...
 The film's supporting roles are very well cast.

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four.

 [D]irector John G. Avildsen seems to be going for some kind of mythic meaning larger than the movie can hold.
 If only the movie had stayed closer to street level, had engaged itself with the lives of W.W. and the band, it might have been more successful.

 Box office

 The film earned North American rentals of $8 million.
 It was one of the studio's biggest films of the year.

 When the film aired on U.S. TV in January 1977, it was the second-highest rated show of the week.

 Burt Reynolds

 Reynolds said the film "turned out wrong but it made a lot of money.
 It was supposed to be a special, warm and lovely little film.
-It was important that we not make fun of the people in Nashville as opposed to Nashville.
+It was important that we not make fun of the people in Nashville as opposed to [the movie] Nashville.
 It wasn't that kind of movie.
 It was a bouquet to Nashville.
 But I got into a lot of fights with the director."

 Nonetheless, Reynolds liked Jerry Reed's performance so much he later cast Reed in his first film as director, Gator (1976).